Naveen2008/poker-hand-sorter/README.md

 # poker-hand-sorter
-5 card
+5 card n/
-// to see the out put on the console
+To see the out put on the console
 $run node main.js